-- 1.1 It is a Government requirement that all schools have an anti-bullying policy.
+- 1.1.
+It is a Government requirement that all schools have an anti- bullying policy.
 In order for the school to provide a safe environment, the security of all pupils must be ensured.
-The school's Behaviour and Discipline Policy (and Behaviour Management Policy Noah's Ark) outline the parameters of expected behaviour and forms the foundations of the Anti-Bullying Policy these policies should be read thoroughly in conjunction with this policy. - 1.2 Bullying is defined here as all behaviour (and especially a sustained pattern of behaviour) that is intended to threaten, frighten or cause pain to someone, causing him/her anxiety and distress.
-Bullying can be direct (either physical or verbal) or indirect (for example, being repeatedly ignored or not spoken to and through cyber-technology). - 1.3 Bullying can be physical or emotional and is often motivated by prejudice against a particular group, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability or because a child is adopted or is a carer. - 1.4 Pupils will often have access to technologies that have both positive and negative potential.
+The school's Behaviour and Discipline Policy (and Behaviour Management Policy Noah's Ark) outline the parameters of expected behaviour and forms the foundations of the Anti-Bullying Policy these policies should be read thoroughly in conjunction with this policy.
+This policy is written in conjunction with the DfE Document 'Preventing and Tackling Bullying'.
+The school works closely with other professional agencies to ensure that children stay safe as stated in The Children Act 1989. - 1.2.
+Bullying is defined here as all behaviour (and especially a sustained pattern of behaviour) that is intended to threaten, frighten or cause pain to someone, causing him/her anxiety and distress.
+Bullying can be direct (either physical or verbal) or indirect (for example, being repeatedly ignored or not spoken to and through cyber-technology). - 1.3.
+Bullying can be physical or emotional and is often motivated by prejudice against a particular group, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability or because a child is adopted or is a carer. - 1.4.
+Pupils will often have access to technologies that have both positive and negative potential.
 The school takes its responsibility very seriously when considering the online safety of children both within the school setting and beyond.
-See the school's Safeguarding & Child Protection policy and IT policy (including acceptable use agreement) for further details of how this is carried out. - 1.5 Bullying on the basis of protected characteristics is taken particularly seriously.
+See the school's Safeguarding & Child Protection policy and IT policy (including acceptable use agreement) for further details of how this is carried out. - 1.5.
+Bullying on the basis of protected characteristics is taken particularly seriously.
 Dolphin School is proactive in responding to bullying on the basis of protected characteristics.
 The use of racist language, for example, by pupils towards each other is not be tolerated or dismissed as 'banter' but is tackled assertively (as bullying where appropriate) with a view to preventing it from happening again.